jrnewton/udemy-css-complete-guide/NOTES.md

 height: 100vh;
 ```

 __BUG__: After adding vw, you probably saw that the scrollbars appeared in case you are working on Windows.
-This happens as using vw  on Windows does not include the scrollbars - vw: 100  is  equal to 100% of the viewport width + the scrollbars.
+This happens as using vw on Windows does not include the scrollbars - `vw100`  is  equal to `100%` of the viewport width + the scrollbars.

 ## Auto
 * works for block level elements with an explicitly assigned width